rgiduthuri/openvx_tutorial/README.md

     - you should see video in a window (you can move the window for better view)
     - press ESCAPE or 'q' to exit the app

+The first version of the virtual machine, used at CVPR 2015, was prepared with contributions from Colin Tracey (NVIDIA), Elif Albuz (NVIDIA), Kari Pulli (Intel), Radha Giduthuri (AMD), Thierry Lepley (NVIDIA), Victor Eruhimov (Itseez), and Vlad Vinogradov (Itseez).